 MEASURABLE ELEMENTS SCORE OBSERVATIONS Key questions to ask about your organization's capabilities and processes.
 1 2 3 4 5 Unsure O Please provide a brief description of why you chose this score, considering all parts of each question.
 My organization uses a defined just culture policy during all review processes and decisions (e.g. not just harm event review).
-2. My organization regularly reviews metrics for just culture education and understanding and defines improvement opportunities.
+My organization regularly reviews metrics for just culture education and understanding and defines improvement opportunities.
 3. My organization has one set of defined and employed behavior standards and accountability guidelines in place for all individuals, regardless of department, rank, or role.

 Score: 0 - 4 Score: 5 - 9 Score: 10 - 15 Organizational State Brief description of current state of the organization Organization may have just culture policy but it is not robust or embedded in decisions and processes across the organization.
 Patient safety and risk management professionals are systematically trained in just culture principles.
-Organization has a robust just culture policy that is well-communicated internally and utilized in processes and departments across the organization and/or system.
+Organization has a robust just culture policy that is well- communicated internally and utilized in processes and departments across the organization and/or system.
 All staff are trained on just culture principles and use of just culture algorithm.
 Just culture algorithm is embedded in all reviews and decisions across all departments.
 The Board, leaders, and the workforce are held accountable for utilizing the just culture policy.
 Patients and the public are educated on just culture and transparency around events through their providers and use of the media.
-Recommended Next Steps Recommended next steps Begin with review of Foundational tactics Review Foundational and Sustaining tactics Review Foundational and Sustaining tactics for improvement and implementation are based on domain and included in Leading a Culture of Safety: A Blueprint for Success Develop a robust just culture policy; Educate the Board, leadership team, and workforce on just culture principles and the daily use of the just culture algorithm; Ensure utilization of just culture principles in all event reviews Work with the Board and organizational leaders to align just culture policies across all professions and departments; Develop and review metrics for just culture; Hold workforce accountable for the utilization of just culture algorithm Treat gaps in culture as adverse events requiring review with the just culture algorithm; Educate providers on transparent communication of errors; Work with the media to educate and inform the public about just culture and plans for improvement
+Recommended Next Steps Recommended next steps Begin with review of Foundational tactics Review Foundational and Sustaining tactics Review Foundational and Sustaining tactics for improvement and implementation are based on domain and included in Leading a Culture of Safety: A Blueprint for Success improvement and plementation are based domain and included in pading a Culture of Safety: Blueprint for Success Blueprint for Success Work with the Board and organizational leaders to align just culture policies across all professions and departments; Develop and review metrics for just culture; Hold workforce accountable for the utilization of just culture algorithm Treat gaps in culture as adverse events requiring review with the just culture algorithm; Educate providers on transparent communication of errors; Work with the media to educate and inform the public about just culture and plans for improvement